RobinMillford/Cortex-AI-Multi-Model-Insights-Hub/README.markdown

 ## 📌 **Features**

 - **✨ Modern & Intuitive UI:** A sleek, dark-themed user interface across the entire application for an enhanced user experience.
-- **📂 Multi-Document Management:** Upload and manage a PDF file or provide URLs to online articles.
+- **📂 Multi-Document Management:** Upload and manage a PDF file or provide URL to online articles.
 - **📖 Intelligent Text Extraction:** Automatically extract and process text from uploaded documents or web pages.
 - **📑 Dynamic Chunking & Embedding:** Split extracted text into manageable chunks and generate embeddings for efficient search and retrieval.
 - **⚡ Persistent Vector Database (ChromaDB):** Embeddings are stored in a high-performance, persistent ChromaDB vector database, eliminating the need to re-process documents.
 - **🔍 Hybrid Search (Semantic + BM25):** Combines semantic search with keyword (BM25) search for highly accurate and relevant context retrieval.
-- **🔄 Query Transformation:** Intelligently rephrases conversational follow-up questions into standalone queries for improved retrieval effectiveness.
+- **⚙️ Configurable RAG Parameters:** Adjust the number of retrieved chunks and the maximum characters per chunk to fine-tune context retrieval for different query types.
+- **💬 Persistent Conversation History:** Maintain dialogue continuity with stored dialogue history, with automatic truncation to manage token limits.
 - **🧠 Multi-LLM Integration:** Leverage a suite of LLMs (including DeepSeek, Qwen, Llama, and OpenAI models) to generate context-aware, accurate responses.
-- **💬 Persistent Conversation History:** Maintain dialogue continuity with stored dialogue history.
 - **✅ Accurate Citations & Source Highlighting:** Answers include precise citations, linking directly to the numbered source chunks from the document for transparency.
 - **🔄 Flexible Model Selection:** Easily switch between different LLMs or compare outputs by selecting multiple models simultaneously.
 - **🔍 Search Agent Bot:** Discover insights from research articles, recent news, and general queries using an AI-powered search assistant.